Barclay–Vesey Building: Other floors

-The Verizon Building has five sub-basement levels, which house communications equipment.
+The Barclay–Vesey Building has five sub-basement levels, which house communications equipment.
 Originally, four of the sub-basements had lead-covered cables and storage batteries with a 3600 kWh capacity.
 At the time of the September 11 attacks, Verizon was using the building as a main telecommunications switching center in Lower Manhattan, handling approximately 200,000 phone lines and 3.6 million data circuits.
 These circuits traveled as far north as 42nd Street.
 In emergencies, the 17th floor could provide services to the building's base.
-As built, the Barclay–Vesey Building contained a cafeteria and recreation rooms within one of its basements.
+As built, the structure had a cafeteria and recreation rooms within one of its basements.
 These spaces contained trees and paintings.
 A mural, depicting a panoramic view of the Mediterranean from Spain, decorated one wall.

-When the Barclay–Vesey Building opened, it contained an auditorium at ground level and a gymnasium at the ground-floor mezzanine.
+When the building opened, it contained an auditorium at ground level and a gymnasium at the ground-floor mezzanine.
 The lowest ten floors above ground were intended for use as office space serving the central telephone offices.
 Each of these stories covered approximately 1 acre.
 The upper stories' corridors generally had terrazzo floors, as well as 4.5 ft Botticino marble wainscoting beneath buff-colored plaster walls.
 The elevator lobbies on each floor were equipped with illuminated signs, indicating which sets of elevators served that floor.
 The 29th floor included New York Telephone's offices.
 The 29th-story corridors and anteroom had travertine stone floors, Levanto marble baseboards, Kato stone wainscoting, and plaster friezes and ceilings.
 White oak floors and curly maple paneling were used in the suite itself.
 The 31st floor contained an assembly room that could hold 6,500 workers.
 There was also a training school for workers.